 There are enterprise repositories on the market – Artifactory, Nexus, and ProGet – and they all have both free and paid versions available.
 But when it comes to hosting NuGet feeds, ProGet is hands-down the best option.
 And I’m not just saying that because I work for Inedo.

 ProGet was always designed around NuGet.
 Take Source and Symbol Serving for example — debugging with symbol and source serving is a must-have feature when developing your own packages.
 ProGet has always supported Source and Symbol Serving for NuGet since day one, right out of the box.
-But despite being one of Artifactory’s top-requested features for 8 years, there’s still no indication JFrog intends to support symbol serving in their product.
+Artifactory also support symbol server, however this is still relatively new, only just being introduced to the service in August 2022 despite it being one of the top-requested features for 8 years.
+It also only supports the latest symbol server format, whereas ProGet additionally supports legacy formats such as .symbols.nuget and Microsoft PDB.

 ProGet also has great features built around developing NuGet packages using CI/CD pipelines, tracking which applications are using which packages, and creating a package review process.